OneSparse/OneSparse/README.md

 Pggraphblas tries to adhere closely to the spirit of the GraphBLAS C API.

-## vector
+## dense vector

-Vectors can be constructed from arrays by calling `vector(array[])` or casting from an array.
+Dense vectors contain as many elements as their size.
+They can be constructed from arrays by calling `vector(array[])` or casting from an array.
 At the moment, there is no human parsable text representation for vectors or matrices, so pggraphblas provides a `print` function that can give a text description of vectors or
 matrices: